paulg78/osb/readme-OSB.md

 Allow student to be added only if there is space left in a slot fix delete student add roles:
-  admin: create schedule
+  al:     modify schedule (days and slots); view all students
-  school: add/schedule students
+  school: add/schedule/view their students

 done:
 add school to registration